Kiri23/Generate-templates-CLI/README.md

 - The tool will duplicate the selected template folder into a new directory with the specified name and destination
 - Use project-template-generator --help to display the available commands and options

+## Documentation
+Documentation on how the CLI application was made, including the decisions that were made, such as the requirements, the organizations, and the design pattern used, can be found in the [docs](/docs) directory.

 ## Contributing

 Contributions are welcome and encouraged.
 To contribute to the project, please follow these steps: